-The Department of Data Science faculty welcomes Jeremy M. Simon, PhD on May 1, 2023.
+The Department of Data Science welcomed Jeremy M. Simon, PhD on May 1, 2023.

 Dr. Simon’s research focuses on the genetic and environmental effects on gene expression and gene regulation in human disease.
 He is currently Associate Professor, Genetics at University of North Carolina (UNC) Chapel Hill, where he directs the UNC Neuroscience Center Bioinformatics Core and serves as co-Principal of the UNC School of Medicine Bioinformatics and Analytics Research Collaborative (BARC).

-“We are delighted that Dr. Simon is joining the Department of Data Science faculty,” said Department Chair Rafa A. Irizarry, PhD.
+“We are delighted that Dr. Simon is joining the Department of Data Science,” said Department Chair Rafa A. Irizarry, PhD.
 “He is an expert in genomics and a superb collaborator.”

 Team science is central to Dr. Simon’s research approach.
 He has collaborated with dozens of investigators and laboratories on the design, execution, analysis, and biological interpretation of high-throughput sequencing-based studies.
 Using integrative high-throughput sequencing-based approaches (ATAC-seq, ChIP-seq, RNA-seq, and others in bulk and single cells), Dr. Simon has studied chromatin and gene expression dysregulation in numerous disease contexts including Renal Cell Carcinoma, Ewing Sarcoma, breast cancer, autism, and Crohn’s disease.
 Through this work, he and his collaborators have uncovered novel disease mechanisms, as well as molecular and genetic disease subtypes.